inrae/GenomAsm4pg/README.md

-    rulegraph - generate the rulegraph for the workflow unlock - Unlock the directory if snakemake crashed touch - Tell snakemake that all files are up to date (use with caution)
+    rulegraph - generate the rulegraph for the workflow unlock - Unlock the directory if snakemake crashed touch - Tell snakemake that all files are up to date (use with caution) [additional snakemake args] - for any snakemake arg, like --until hifiasm
 ```
 ## 🔧 Using the full potential of the workflow :
 Asm4pg has many options.
 If you wish to modify the default values and know more about the workflow, please refer to the [documentation](doc/documentation.md)